christosmito/express-jwt-auth-flow/README.md

 # Express-jwt-Auth-Flow
 Express-jwt-auth-flow is a package for authentication flow based on jwt.
 It was created to be used with Express.js and Mongodb.
-Most web apps are required at least signup, login and logout functionality and in order to not the programmers spend time writing the same code for every new project, this package was created for this purpose.
 The functionality that this package offers is: signup, login, logout, update password, forgot passwrod and logout.

 ## Install